 Central African Republic

-To address CAR’s extremely high maternal mortality rate, International Medical Corps has established a new school for nursing and midwifery, named L’Ecole de Formation des Assistantes Accoucheuses de Bria.
-Strategically located in Bria, in east-central CAR, the school will serve the Haute-Kotto, Vakaga, Mbomou and Haut-Mbomou prefectures.
-It was established in close partnership with the country’s Ministry of Public Health and Population (MoPHP) to help meet the government’s goal of addressing maternal and newborn healthcare by building the capacity of health workers.
+To address CAR’s extremely high maternal mortality rate, International Medical Corps established L’Ecole de Formation des Assistantes Accoucheuses de Bria, a new school for auxiliary midwifery.
+Strategically located in Bria, in east-central CAR, the school will serve the Haute-Kotto, Haut-Mbomou, Mbomou and Vakaga prefectures.
+The students are recruited from current employees of Ministry of Public Health-supported health centres and clinics around Bria.
+The two-year auxiliary midwife certification programme will qualify them to provide a range of nursing and midwifery functions when they return to their health centres and clinics.